 Many of you navigating here will have just read Paul Hess’s “News and Notes” column in the May 2012 Birding.
 If not, I highly recommend taking a look.
 Within Paul’s article, he notes a recent scientific paper by Barrowclough et al. in which it is recommended that Barred Owl be split into Northern Barred-Owl (Strix varia) and Mexican Barred-Owl (S. sartorii).
 In light of that article, the IOC went ahead and split Barred Owl.
 Thankfully, the AOU (and, therefore, the ABA) has taken no action.

 Frankly, I was disappointed to see that the IOC went ahead with this split.
-It shows a poorly-researched approach to bird taxonomy of their part.
+I believe it shows a poorly-researched approach to bird taxonomy on its part.
 There are two big problems with this paper that knowledgeable reviewers, beforehand (and a careful committee, afterward) should have caught.
-Dare I say, it reminds me of the lack of throrough peer review that allowed the now-debunked Ivory-billed Woodpecker article to be published in Science.
-I sincerely hope that allowing seeming shortsightedness and favortism to flourish in the place of careful analysis so that a journal can "get the scoop" is the exception with scientific journals.
-A friend tells me that a "publish and get comments" system is now being used in the field of high-energy physics, whereby papers are initially published online and considered a draft.
+Dare I say, it reminds me of the lack of thorough peer review that allowed the now-debunked Ivory-billed Woodpecker article to be published in Science.
+I sincerely hope that allowing seeming shortsightedness and favoritism to flourish in the place of careful analysis so that a journal can “get the scoop” is the exception with scientific journals.
+A friend tells me that a “publish and get comments” system is now being used in the field of high-energy physics, whereby papers are initially published online and considered a draft.
 Comments are received from interested colleagues and the public.
 They are either debunked, or the paper is altered to reflect valid criticisms.
 Only after criticisms are addressed is the paper considered finished and published.
 What an enlightened process!
-To quote Jon Dunn, "But I digress."
+To quote Jon Dunn, “But I digress.”

 Mexican Barred-Owl, Cinereous Owl, Sartorus’s Owl, or whatever you call it, is still an enigma, and is certainly one of the least understood avian taxa in North America.
 I’m not even aware of a photo of a live bird!
 Certainly, there is much to learn about what’s going on with “Barred Owls” in Mexico, and that is exciting.